Indonesian Navy: Central Executive Agencies

 The Indonesian Naval Aviation Center (Pusat Penerbangan Angkatan Laut – Puspenerbal) is a part of the Navy's Central Executive Agencies led by a Rear Admiral.
-Puspenerbal serves as the center of guidance to the Navy's aviation units in the field of personnel as well as the readiness of air elements in support of the main missions of the Navy.
-Indonesian Naval Aviation is not just a combat unit but also participates in various Marine Corps operational duties as well as providing logistics and personnel tactical transport facilities for marine and airbase systems.
-In carrying out these tasks, Puspenerbal carries out flight functions which include: Air surveillance, anti-submarine, fast logistics support, maritime patrol, marine combat operations, and the provision of material coaching functions.
-This unit is in charge of supporting naval operations, both for combat operations, SAR operations, and humanitarian relief operations during times of calamities.
-Marine security to monitor the movement of foreign ships, especially in the archipelagic sea lanes of Indonesia, environmental protection from the pollution of dangerous materials, and the prevention of smuggling and theft of marine wealth is also an important mission carried by Puspenerbal, in cooperation with other air force elements such as TNI-AU and Police.
-One of the most famous acts of Navy aircraft in the 21st century was when they were involved in evacuating victims of the 2006 Yogyakarta earthquake.
+Puspenerbal serves as the centre of guidance to the Navy's aviation units in regards to personnel as well as the readiness of air elements in support of the Navy.
+Puspenerbal operates both combat and logistic units that work in tanget with both the Navy itself and the Marine Corps; these units perform multitudes of operations which include air surveillance, anti-submarine, fast logistics support, maritime patrol, marine combat operations, and the provision of material coaching functions.
+Outside of military operations Puspenerbal also conducts SAR operations, and humanitarian relief operations.
+Other than that, monitoring the movement of foreign ships, especially in the archipelagic sea lanes of Indonesia, environmental protection from the pollution of dangerous materials, and the prevention of smuggling and theft of marine wealth are also an important mission carried by Puspenerbal, these are done in coordination with other similar aviation elements such as the Indonesian Air Force and Indonesian Police.
+One notable act of Navy aircraft in the 21st century was when they were involved in evacuating victims of the 2006 Yogyakarta earthquake.